 “Damn it, woman, I’m trying to protect these two!
 Do you want that rabid old dog and his pet psycho to eat them alive?”

 Charlie shrugs.
 “You win some, you lose some.”

 Arvid leans into her face.
 “You know what happens when you cross me, don’t you?”

-Charlie stands on her tiptoes to get even closer and smirks.
+Charlie stands on tiptoe to get even closer and smirks.
 “Why, yes, come to think of it, I do.
-You get yourself in trouble you can’t get out of, and you drag down as many people with you as you can get in your clutch on your way to the bottom.
-That’s where I come in, Artie, and you know it.”
+You get cross and put innocent people in danger.
+That’s why I’m here, Artie, and you know it.”